 BSD-Black Skin Disease-Alopecia X-Coat Funk

 ALOPECIA X IS A PROBLEM IN THE UK AND IS IN A NUMBER OF WELL KNOWN ENGLISH LINES, THERE IS A COLLECTION OF PEDIGREES AND I AM ALWAYS INTERESTED IN BEING SENT MORE PEDIGREES OF CONFIRMED AFFECTED DOGS TO ADD TO MY DATABASE TO HELP THOSE INTERESTED IN TRYING TO BREED TO REDUCE THE NUMBER OF AFFECTED POMS.

-Hair loss (alopecia) accompanied by darkening of the skin (hyperpigmentation) is often termed "black skin disease" this is just a nickname and not a medical term the true medical name is Alopecia X. Other names applied to this condition include wooly coat, coat funk, pseudo-Cushing?s syndrome, and severe hair loss syndrome.
+Hair loss (alopecia) accompanied by darkening of the skin (hyperpigmentation) is often termed "black skin disease" this is just a nickname and not a medical term the true medical name is Alopecia X. Other names applied to this condition include woolly coat, coat funk, pseudo-Cushings syndrome, and severe hair loss syndrome.

 In Pomeranians, this condition is suspected to be an X-linked inherited disorder since many more males than females are affected, and research is being carried out to identify a linked gene marker so that dogs in this breed can potentially be tested for the condition.
 Other breeds with increased prevalence of black skin disease include the keeshond where a lot of research is taking place in the uk along with Alaskan malamute, keeshond, poodle, dachshund, chow chow, Samoyed and American water spaniel.

 Many of the afflicted dogs are diagnosed with growth hormone responsive alopecia.
 Not all affected dogs have abnormal growth hormone levels though, and though many affected dogs develop abnormal signs after puberty, dogs of any age can be affected.
 In Pomeranians, late onset signs are sometimes associated with reduced 21-hydroxylase levels, enzymes which are involved with processing of some of the reproductive hormone precursors.